txdat/notes/obsidian/engineering/system-design/distributed-system-practitioners.md

 	- dirty writes
 		- a transaction overwrites a value that has previously been written by another transaction that is not committed -> violate integrity -> no rollback
 	- dirty reads
-		- a transaction reads a value that has been writen by another transaction that has not been committed
+		- a transaction reads a value that has been written by another transaction that has not been committed
 	- non-repeatable reads
 		- a transaction reads a value twice with different values (acting on stale data)
 	- phantom reads